PrudhviGudla/CivicSync/README.md

 - **Backend**: FastAPI (Python), MongoDB (Atlas), Cloudinary (image storage)
 - **Frontend**: HTML, CSS, JavaScript (vanilla, no framework)<!-- - **AI Chatbot**: LangChain + GroqAPI (LLM) -->
 - **Deployment**: Render.com
+- **Containerization**: Docker and Docker Compose

+**Note:** This application is tested with Python 3.13.
+Other versions may work but are not tested

 ## Setup Instructions

+You can set up CivicSync either using traditional Python installation or using Docker.
+Choose the method that best suits your needs.

+### Prerequisites
+- Python 3.13+ (if running locally)
+- Docker and Docker Compose (if using containerized setup)
+- Git

 ### 1. Clone the Repository
 ```sh